google/loaner/docs/gng_apis.md

 ##### mark_lost

-Mark that a device is damaged.
+Mark that a device is lost.

 | Requests                          | Attributes                               |
 | :-------------------------------- | :--------------------------------------- |